Tokyo Stocks Fall amid Middle East Tensions

 - Русский

-Tokyo, June 13 (Jiji Press)--Japan's benchmark Nikkei 225 stock average briefly gave up more than 600 points on Friday morning, amid concerns about the deteriorating situation in the Middle East following Israel's attack on a nuclear-related facility in Iran.
+Tokyo, June 13 (Jiji Press)--Japan's benchmark Nikkei 225 stock average briefly gave up more than 600 points on Friday, amid concerns about the deteriorating situation in the Middle East following Israel's attack on nuclear-related facilities in Iran.

 "Investors adopted stronger risk-averse attitudes amid the deteriorating Middle East situation," said an official at a major securities firm, adding that the stock market was also weighed down by the yen's further strengthening against the dollar.